 Syntax Element Description cample, as a result of the following statements, the content of #B would be ZYXABC: CC OVE 'XYZ' TO #A OMPRESS #A (PM=I) 'ABC' NTO #B LEAVING NO SPACE (e: re ny trailing blanks in operand1 will be removed xcept if FULL is specified), then the value is versed character by character and transferred operand2 . th operand1 is a date variable, you can specify se session parameter DF as parameter for this ariable.
 SUBSTRING (operand1, operand3, operand4) SUBSTRING Option: If operand1 is of alphanumeric (A), Unicode (SUBSTRING option to transfer only a certain parameter) you specify first the starting position of the field portion to be transferred. art of a source field.
-After the field name INTO INTO Clause: SUBSTRING (operand2, operand5, Operand5, Certain part of the target field.
-SUBSTRING option in the INTO clause to transfer source Certain part of the target field.
-SUBSTRING option in the INTO clause to transfer source Certain part of the target field.
-Certain part of target fiel operand6) In both cases, the use of the SUBSTRING option in a MOVE statement.
-See the MOVE statement for - WITH DELIMITERS Input Delimiter Character: DELIMITERS If you wish the values in the target field to be character, you use the DELIMITERS option. separated from one another by a specific If you specify WITH DELIMITERS without open input delimiter character as defined with the s 1 WITH DELIMITERS operand7 Specific Delimiter Character: If you specify WITH DELIMITERS operand7, specified with operand7. operand7 must be a must be of format/length (A1) or (B1).
-1 2 If the target field is of format A or B, the format or (U1). at/length of the delimiter has to be (A1), (B1) If the target field is of format U (Unicode), the (B2) or (U1). format/length of the delimiter has to be (A1), WITH ALL Handling of Delimiters: Without ALL, a delimiter is placed in the target For example: field only between values actually transferred.
+After the field name INTO INTO Clause: SUBSTRING (operand2, operand5, Also, you can use the SUBSTRING option in the certain part of the target field. e INTO clause to transfer source values into a operand6) In both cases, the use of the SUBSTRING option in a MOVE statement.
+See the MOVE statement for - WITH DELIMITERS Input Delimiter Character: DELIMITERS If you wish the values in the target field to be character, you use the DELIMITERS option. separated from one another by a specific If you specify WITH DELIMITERS without open input delimiter character as defined with the s 1 WITH DELIMITERS operand7 Specific Delimiter Character: ITERS If you specify WITH DELIMITERS operand7, the values will be separated by the character If the target field is of format A or B, the format/length of the delimiter has to be (A1), (B or (U1).
+If the target field is of format U (Unicode), the (B2) or (U1). format/length of the delimiter has to be (A1), WITH ALL Handling of Delimiters: Without ALL, a delimiter is placed in the target For example: field only between values actually transferred.

-Syntax Element Description COMPRESS 'A' ' ' 'C' ' ' INTO #TARGET WITH DELIMITERS '' Content of #TARGET is: AC With ALL, a delimiter is also placed in the target field for each blank value that is not actually transferred.
+Syntax Element Description COMPRESS 'A' ' 'C' ' 'INTO #TARGET WITH DELIMITERS '' Content of #TARGET is: AC With ALL, a delimiter is also placed in the target field for each blank value that is not actually transferred.
 This means that the number of delimiters in the target field corresponds to the number of source fields minus 1.
 This may be useful, for example, if the content of the target field is to be separated again with a subsequent SEPARATE statement.
-For example: COMPRESS 'A' ' 'C' ' 'INTO #TARGET WITH ALL DELIMITERS '' Content of #TARGET is: AC
+For example: COMPRESS 'A' ' 'C' ' ' INTO #TARGET WITH ALL DELIMITERS '' Content of #TARGET is: AC